Shaimaa1991/AutomationTest/README.md

 # AutomationTest

-I am using the Cucumber frame work and BDD to implement this task to be redabale to any one.
+I am using the Cucumber framework and BDD to implement this task to be readable to anyone.

 You can check the test case in the inside Feature\SnapdealLogin.feature